puristajs/purista/website/src/README.md

   - title: Scales
     icon: arrow-up-right-dots fas
-    details: runs and scales from small single instance up to cloud clusters.
+    details: runs and scales from small single instance up to cloud clusters and cloud functions.
-    link: /handbook/9._scale/0_scale
+    link: /handbook/6._scale/0_scale

   - title: Compliance & Monitoring
     icon: shield-halved fas
     details: flexible to trace, audit and monitor and to get a clear picture of what's going on
-    link: /handbook/7._tracing/0_opentelemetry
+    link: /handbook/5._tracing/0_opentelemetry

   - title: Easy to test
     icon: vial-circle-check fas
     details: easy to test with ready to go mocks & stubs which increases productivity and reduces costs
-    link: /handbook/5._testing/0_testing
+    link: /handbook/2._start-building/2.2_command/2_test-a-command

 copyright: false
 footer: Made from developers for developers with ❤️ | <a href="/privacy.html">Privacy</a> | <a href="/imprint.html">Imprint</a>
 ---

-# PURISTA typescript framework
+## PURISTA typescript framework

 PURISTA is a typescript backend based framework, for building message based domain services.
-Build awesome javascript/typescript applications with low overhead.
+Build awesome JavaScript/typescript applications with low overhead.

 Build robust and complex applications with low overhead on a solid base.

 This framework adapts and combines a wide range of different patters from domain driven design, cqrs, microservice, event sourcing and lambda functions.

-It is build from ground up in typescript and highly focuses on schema, and auto generation of types, input-output-validation, openApi documentation (swagger).
+It is built from ground up in typescript and highly focuses on schema, and auto generation of types, input-output-validation, openApi documentation (swagger).

-## Why to use PURISTA
+### Why to use PURISTA

 PURISTA tries to avoid the need for implementing boilerplate code as much as possible and to automate and autogenerate types, definitions, documentation when ever possible.